JamieBort/Portfolio-Website/js/PinnedProjects/README.md

 # ./js/PinnedProjects

-This directory houses the objects that are created from the
+This directory houses the objects that are created from this GraphQL object:

-pinnedProjects (below) was generated from the following using https://docs.github.com/en/graphql/overview/explorer

 ```
 {